Research Computing Services and the Shared Computing Cluster

 The SCC and other Resource Computing resources are located at the MGHPCC data center.
 Connectivity between the MGHPCC and the BU campus consists of two pairs of 10 GigE (10 Gb/s) fiber loops, providing redundancy, as well as a total capacity of 40 Gb/s.

-The BU campus network provides high-speed access for over 100,000 devices to all institutional information, communication, and computational facilities, along with the Internet, regionally aggregated resources, and advanced networks such as Internet2.
-On campus, tens of thousands of ports and wireless access points are interconnected via optical fiber and a robust hierarchy of high-speed routers and switches.
-The University has two full Class B IPv4 address space assignments.
+The BU campus network provides high-speed access to campus networks, all institutional information, communication, and computational facilities, along with the Internet, regionally aggregated resources, and advanced networks such as Internet2.

 Software

-The SCC has over 800 general and domain specific software application packages installed on the SCC.
-Many compilers and libraries common in high performance computing are also supported.
+The SCC has over 900 general and domain specific software application packages installed and available through the module system.
+Many compilers and libraries common in high-performance computing are also supported.
 Researchers may request additional software to be installed.

 Consulting

-Research Computing staff are available to assist researchers in numerous areas.
-These include basic use of the system, accounts and allocations, optimizing CPU and/or I/O performance, programming in a variety of languages, statistics programming and applications, code porting, code parallelization, performance measurement, and numerical methods.
-Short term consulting is offered at no cost.
-Longer term or dedicated staff time can be arranged for a fee.
+Research Computing Services’ broadly trained staff assist researchers on a range of topics.
+These include introductory use of the Shared Computing Cluster (SCC), the various programming tools and packages, data management, program parallelization, performance measurement, and code tuning, numerical methods, computational techniques.
+Short-term training and consulting is offered at no cost.
+Longer-term or dedicated staff time can be arranged for a fee.

 Training